Anoise/PDD/README.md

 Considering together with the \``where are the defects'' problem existing in image type, we propose a Easy-to-Deploy defect detection Network (Light2D) that can solve the \``what'' and \``where'' detection problems in a unified network.

 **The innovations of Light2D include:**
-- A Up-Down (UD) module is designed to quickly obtain feature maps of various sizes;
+- A cascaded U-Net architecture is designed to quickly obtain feature maps of various sizes;
-- The lightweight deep architecture can be easily obtained by stacking UD module;
+- The lightweight deep architecture can be easily obtained by stacking U-Nets;
-- Numerous shortcut path is added between the feature maps in UD modules to reduce model over-fitting；
+- Numerous shortcut path is added between the feature maps in U-Nets to reduce model over-fitting；
 - Light2D is a lightweight network architecture that can be deployed on Raspberry Pi.

 [//]: # ( ![The architecture of Light2D]&#40;figs/Light2D.jpg&#41;)
 <div align=center><img src="figs/Light2D_Arch.jpg", width="800"></div>